Purpose: to faithfully steward God’s creation; to understand, clarify, and act on our role in faithful stewardship of God’s world.

 To get involved in the HUGG Group, contact Jon Carrodus through the church office (604) 980-6071.
 Our group usually meets on the first Sunday of each month, after worship for potluck lunch.
 Watch Highlands’ weekly Highlights newsletter for details.

 2015: HUGG organized a march across Lions Gate to join with the Vancouver Global Climate March on the eve of the Paris Summit. our march involved 120 people from the North Shore, Tsleil-Waututh nation, and Sunshine Coast.
 See articles here and here.

-2018: HUGG’s “Give It Up for the Earth” campaign during Lent: People pledged to make a sacrifice to help the environment or the climate.
+2018: HUGG’s “Give It Up for the Earth” campaign during Lent: People pledged to make a personal lifestyle change to help the environment or the climate.
 This and other Highlands greening efforts were highlighted in the Neighbours of Edgemont magazine.

-We distributed information on climate change as a justice issue, carbon footprints and how to reduce them, and suggested readings.
-Also we organized a speaker series, “Fighting Climate Change” with Charlene Aleck, Christine Boyle and Tzeporah Berman (who unfortunately had to cancel at last minute because of illness).
+HUGG organized a speaker series, “Fighting Climate Change” with Charlene Aleck, Christine Boyle and Tzeporah Berman (who unfortunately had to cancel at last minute because of illness).
+Also we distributed information on climate change as a justice issue, carbon footprints and how to reduce them, and suggested readings, as follows: